pywbem/nocasedict/README.rst

 -------

 The nocasedict project is provided under the
-`GNU General Public License v3 <https://raw.githubusercontent.com/pywbem/nocasedict/master/LICENSE>`_.
+`GNU Lesser General Public License (LGPL) version 2.1 <https://raw.githubusercontent.com/pywbem/nocasedict/master/LICENSE>`_, or (at your option) any later version.